kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 EOF
 ~~~

-Please wait until the `hco-catalogsource` pod comes up
+Please, wait until the `hco-catalogsource` pod comes up

-Next is to create a subscription, we can create a subscription from the OpenShift 4 web interface as shown below:
+Next step, is to create a subscription, we can create a subscription from the OpenShift 4 web interface as shown below:

 ![Subscription](../assets/HCO/subscription.png)

-Once subscribed, we can create a kubevirt Hyperconverged Operator from UI:
+Once subscribed, we can create a kubevirt HyperConverged Operator from UI:

 ![Creating-Subscription](../assets/HCO/Screenshot%20from%202019-05-08%2014-02-31.png)